 North Cascades National Park

 Snoqualmie Falls is probably best known for its appearance in the cult TV classic Twin Peaks.
-Fans should definitely make a visit, but even those unfamiliar with the show will enjoy these picture-perfect falls.
+Fans should definitely make a visit, but even those unfamiliar with the show will enjoy these picture-perfect falls, some of the best waterfalls Washington offers.
 Located east of Seattle between Snoqualmie and Fall City, the 268-foot falls are central to the indigenous Snoqualmie Tribe’s beliefs.

 While visiting the falls provides a good photo opportunity, be sure to continue exploring the area.
 Twede’s Café in North Bend will continue your Twin Peaks tour, and avid hikers might want to try their hand at one of the popular nearby trails: Rattlesnake Mountain or Mount Si.
 Alternately, drive a little further north to Camlann Village, a medieval living history museum in Carnation.

 👉 Local Tip – If you want to stay at the falls for the day instead of going to North Bend, be sure to dine at the amazing Salish Lodge.
 And, as long as you’re there, why not book yourself a relaxing massage as well?